igorsterner/igorsterner.github.io/_pages/about.md

 In my final two years, I specialized in Information and Computing Engineering, earning prizes in both years and graduating with distinction.
 My master's project was supervised by [Bill Byrne](https://sites.google.com/view/bill-byrne/) on the topic of encoding visual information as input to large language models.

-After that, I received a full scholarship to join the Advanced Computer Science (MPhil, 2024) program in the Computer Lab at Cambridge.
+After that, I received a full scholarship to join the Advanced Computer Science MPhil program in the Computer Lab at Cambridge.
 My thesis was on computational models of code-switching, supervised by [Simone Teufel](https://www.cl.cam.ac.uk/~sht25/).
 I also did a project supervised by [Petar Veličković](https://petar-v.com/) on non-parametric graph rewiring methods for GNNs.
+I graduated from this MPhil with distinction in the top 10 of my cohort.

-In /hobbies I have put something (I think is) cool which I've done each year for the past few years.
+In /hobbies I have put something (I think is) cool which I've done each year in the past few years.